LearnersGuild/curriculum-app/modules/Your-First-HTTP-Server/README.md

 ## Exercises
-- Complete 3 sections in the `Express Basics` course in [TeamTreeHouse](https://teamtreehouse.com/library/express-basics)
+- Complete the following sections in the `Express Basics` course in [TeamTreeHouse](https://teamtreehouse.com/library/express-basics)
   - [ ] Getting Started with Express
   - [ ] Developing Express Apps like a Boss
   - [ ] The Request and Response Objects in Express